bcgov/hcap/docs/deployment.md

 The application uses a branch-based deployment strategy for development and test environments, and a tag-based approach for production.

+### Infrastructure Changes

+When making changes to OpenShift configuration files (in the `openshift/` directory), the deployment workflows automatically:

+1. **Test Phase**: Validate configurations using `make server-config-test` and `make cron-job-test`
+2. **Apply Phase**: Deploy server configurations and cronjobs using `make server-config` and `make cron-job`

+This ensures that both application deployment configurations and scheduled job configurations are properly tested and deployed together.

 ### Development Environment

 Deployments to the development environment can be triggered by these 3 approaches: